Updated: Nov 5, 2020

 Zoom has become the most popular platform but this article is relevant to any platform that allows people to interact with each other in a face to face digital way.
-In fact Zoom has become a generic word just like Hoover did in the past.
+In fact Zoom has become a generic word as Hoover did for vacuum cleaners in the past.

 What this has meant is that for the first time we have had to allow people into our homes and that has become acceptable because of our need to conduct business.
-It has become evident that most of us have made the transition some better than others but as we are now likely to be using this technology into the future we have to ask ourselves, what is the long term impact on our brand and image.
-There are two schools of thought out there, one who believe that presenting yourself to the world au natural is perfectly fine whilst others like myself who believe that we should reflect how we would like people to see us as we were in the real world.
+It has become evident that most of us have made the transition some better than others but as we are now likely to be using this technology into the future we have to ask ourselves, what could be the long term impact on our brand and image.
+There are two schools of thought out there, one who believe that presenting yourself to the world 'au natural' is perfectly acceptable whilst others like myself believe that we should reflect how we would like people to see us as we were in the real world.
 Whichever school of thought you come from using some or all of these 5 suggestions will help you improve your online presence.

 What is going on in your background.
 This poses a real challenge as we are confined to bedrooms, kitchens and anywhere that has a bit of space.
 I use a green screen that can be put up in 2 minutes and packed away again in a wardrobe.
 It is not expensive and is far better than the virtual one on some computers which have a tendency to blur around the edges with movement.
 There are other less expensive ones to suit any budget and delivery is usually less than a week.
 See here